Skip to Main Content

 The haptoglobin blood test measures the level of haptoglobin in your blood.

 Haptoglobin is a protein produced by the liver.
-It attaches to a certain type of hemoglobin in the blood.
+It attaches to hemoglobin in the blood.
 Hemoglobin is a blood cell protein that carries oxygen.

 How the Test is Performed